swekondaparthi/NOTES/README.md

 https://medium.com/techloop/understanding-kyverno-policies-7e2d8651d7b1

-**How the scheduler determines resource availability** The scheduler uses the value of **node.Status.Allocatabl**e instead of node.Status.**Capacity** to decide if a node will become a candidate for pod scheduling.
+**How the scheduler determines resource availability** The scheduler uses the value of **node.Status.Allocatable** instead of node.Status.**Capacity** to decide if a node will become a candidate for pod scheduling.

+The problem with ConfigMaps is that we can't store sensitive data.
+ConfigMaps store the data in plain text or in the format in which we supply the data to the ConfigMaps.

+**Kubernetes Secrets**

+Kubernetes Secrets when created takes the data and **encodes them into hash using base64** and then stores it in the cluster.
+Once the secret is created we access the data by mounting them inside the pod or deployment.
+Secrets are created using command-line tools like Kubectl and oc commands are called the **Imperative way.**